RondeepChahal/people-by-the-numbers/_posts/tools/0000-04-04-Visualization-Tools.md

 ---
-layout:
+layout: default
 title: Visualization Tools
 category: tool
-folder:
+folder: Visualization-Tools
+meta: "Data visualizations are a key part of data analysis and communication.
+Visualizations help you spot check your data and present your data in a compelling way.
+I'll be teaching a variety of data visualization tools."
+image: Visualization-Tools.png
 ---

-Data visualizations are a key part of data analysis and communication.
-Visualizations help you spot check your data and present your data in a compelling way.
-I'll be teaching a variety of data visualization tools.
+{% include tutorial-list.html folder='Visualization-Tools' %}